 Using the Data Authentication setting is only relevant when using a CBC cipher.
 When using a GCM cipher (the default in the Desktop and iOS application), data authentication is provided as part of the GCM construction itself.

 Using the Handshake setting determines how the client authenticates the VPN server (it determines the server certificate used).
 This setting does not impact the throughput or performance of the VPN connection.
-The default setting is currently RSA-2048, but after eliminating this setting the PIA application will now use RSA-4096 (the strongest option) for all connections connecting over OpenVPN.
+The default setting was RSA-2048, but after eliminating this setting the PIA application will now use RSA-4096 (the strongest option) for all connections connecting over OpenVPN.

 When connecting over the WireGuard protocol, the PIA application already uses the RSA-4096 certificate to authenticate the server.